-Carrie L. Bourdow Management Director Since: 2018 Age: 59 Board Committee(s): • None Ms. Bourdow was appointed President, Chief Executive Officer, and member of our Board of Directors in October 2018.
+Carrie L. Bourdow

+Ms. Bourdow was appointed President, Chief Executive Officer, and member of our Board of Directors in October 2018.
 She has served in various senior positions at Trevena since May 2015.
 She joined the Company as Chief Commercial Officer and was appointed Executive Vice President and Chief Operating Officer in January 2018.
 Prior to joining Trevena, Ms. Bourdow was Vice President of Marketing at Cubist Pharmaceuticals, Inc., from 2013 until its acquisition by Merck & Co.
 (MRK), Inc. in January 2015.
 At Cubist, Ms. Bourdow led launch strategy, marketing, reimbursement, and operations for five acute care hospital pharmaceuticals totaling over \$1 billion in annual revenues.
 Prior to Cubist, Ms. Bourdow served for more than 20 years at Merck & Co., Inc., where she held positions of increasing responsibility across multiple therapeutic areas.
 Since June 2017, she has served on the board of Nabriva Therapeutics plc.
 (NBRV), a publicly traded biopharmaceutical company.
 In February 2020, Ms. Bourdow joined the board of Sesen Bio (SESN), a publicly traded clinical company.

-Skills and Qualifications pharmaceutical industry, including high-level commercial roles at Merck and Cubist, positions her to make valuable contributions to the Board.
-Independent Director Since: 2014 Age: 68 Board Committee(s): • Nominating and Corporate Governance Dr. Phillips currently is Senior Vice President of Clinical, Medical and Regulatory Affairs at Novo Nordisk Inc. (NVO), a pharmaceutical company, where she has served since 2011.
-Previously, she served as a Vice President in various positions at GlaxoSmithKline plc (GSK), which she joined in 1998, and prior to this Dr. Phillips was Head of the Infectious Diseases Program and Deputy Physician-in-Chief at Wellesley Central Hospital/St. Michael's Hospital in Toronto.
-She is a Fellow of The Royal College of Physicians and Surgeons of Canada, earned an M.D. from the University of Toronto and received a B.Sc. from the University of Western Ontario.
-Dr Phillips currently serves on the board of directors of Vaccitech (VACC).
-Compensation (Chair) Our Board believes that Dr. Phillips' extensive late-stage clinical development experience in well-established pharmaceutical companies, together with her significant experience and knowledge as a physician, positions her to make valuable contributions to the Board.
+Our Board believes that Ms. Bourdow's knowledge of our Company and her nearly 30 years of experience in the pharmaceutical industry, including high-level commercial roles at Merck and Cubist, positions her to make valuable contributions to the Board.

+- Nominating and Corporate Governance - Compensation (Chair)